logicethos/factom-communitytestnet-load/README.md

 # Community Testnet Load scripts

+**To Build**

     docker build -t test-load github.com/logicethos/factom-communitytestnet-load

-To run on federated server (note port 8089 must be exposed)
+Note, when running on a federated server, port 8089 must be "exposed" which it wasn't on the original version.
+If your running on a remote or personal node, see options (below).

-To create a new Chain ID:
+**To create a new Chain ID:**

     docker run --rm -it \
             --net communitytestnet_factomd \
             -e ENTRYCREDITS="EC......" \
             test-load create_chain.py

-To start writing test data:
+**To start writing test data:**

     docker run --rm -it \
             --net communitytestnet_factomd \